alexalemi/virtuosi/README.md

 A new virtuosi
 ==============

-An attempt at making a new virtuosi site.
 [http://thephysicsvirtuosi.com](http://thephysicsvirtuosi.com)

+An attempt at making a new virtuosi site, using [Pelican](http://getpelican.com)